If there’s a book that you want to read, but it hasn’t been written yet,

 Disability, and the ways it has manifested and played itself out in my life, is an amorphous ‘in-and-out’ position in relation to general society.
 I’m like everyone else; but, beneath the surface, in my muscles and joints, I’m so very much not like everyone else.
 And, I’m made very aware—during various times throughout the day, and in various ways—of how my disability sets me apart from other people.

 My education is another in-and-out positionality that I straddle.
 I was lucky enough to attend university.
 I say lucky, because I am more than aware that not everyone has that opportunity.
 Coming from a background of abject poverty, I also use the word lucky, because I believe that university was the key to my upward social mobility.
-Attending university opened doors and opportunities for me that I would not have had otherwise: I am, today, a trained anthropologist and historian, seasoned by years of research and writing.
+Attending university opened doors and opportunities for me that I would not have had otherwise: I am, today, a trained anthropologist, seasoned by years of research and writing.

 Yet, I was at odds with academia during my whole time in the academy.
 I performed research, wrote publications, and presented my work at conferences.
 But, what I always noticed was that scholarship never left the academy.
 It was almost like we were just having a discussion for and amongst ourselves, as academics.
 When I returned home, or hung out with friends who were not academics, they did not have the information that I had, nor did they understand the jargon which the academy produces in order to talk about social life.
 This is not to say that my family and friends did not have critical thinking skills, nor were they unable to produce and defend an argument; what I am stressing is that academia seemed, to me, to be a closed circuit.
 The actual dissemination of information, gleaned through research, was not reaching the masses.
 Instead, it was getting published in academic journals, academic books, and other sources, to which the masses either didn’t have access, or didn’t know to access.